-Staff of the Student Services division will provide student referrals to other agencies as deemed necessary.
+Staff of the Student Affairs division will provide student referrals to other agencies as deemed necessary.
 The College maintains a working relationship with area human services agencies which permits the students to receive prompt and accurate information.
-For more information about the scope of services of other area agencies, see a member Student Services staff or a counselor.
+For more information about the scope of services of other area agencies, see a member of the Student Affairs staff or a counselor.